Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 • JSON Schema requires tenant_id, limit_reason, expires_at;

-Scenario: Tenant isolation during load burst
+Scenario: Tenant isolation under a load burst

 Given tenant A sends 800 req/min